top of page

 Neurodiversity Celebration Week is committed to protecting and respecting your privacy.

 This Policy explains when and why we collect personal information about people who visit our website and/ or use our services, how we use it, the conditions under which we may disclose it to others and how we keep it secure.
+We constantly review how we use your information to aid us in our mission towards Neurodiversity.

 Any questions regarding this Policy and our Privacy Practices should be sent by email to: hello@neurodiversityweek.com or by writing to: Neurodiversity Celebration Week, Unit CH3.20, Kennington Park, 1-3 Brixton Road, London, SW9 6DE.
 Alternatively, you can telephone + 44(0) 330 311 2720.